-Shannon has been with FRFP since September 2008, she has been in the child care field for 22 years.
-She has worked with all ages of children and has experienced many roles such as OSC director, assistant director, preschool teacher and facilitator.
+Shannon has been with FRFP since September 2008, she has been in the child care field for over 22 years.
+Shannon has worked with all ages of children and has experienced many roles such as OSC Director, Assistant Director, Preschool Teacher and Program Facilitator.

 Shannon graduated from Mount Royal University in 2001 with her Early Childhood Care and Education Diploma.
-Throughout the years, she has attained many certificates such as Addressing Challenging Behaviours, Positive Solutions for Families, Ages and Stages Development Screening Tool, and Developing Capable People.
+Throughout the years, she has attained many certificates such as Addressing Challenging Behaviours, Positive Solutions for Families, Kids Have Stress Too Facilitator Training, Handle with Care Facilitator Training, Developmental Trauma-Implementing a Trauma Informed Approach with Children, Ages and Stages Development Screening Tool, and Developing Capable People.

 Family Resource Facilitator